leod24h/sra-search/README.md

 # 🧬 SRA Metadata Search Tool

 A powerful and efficient tool for **natural language** searching and filtering **Sequence Read Archive (SRA) metadata**, enabling researchers and bioinformaticians to query large-scale genomic datasets with ease and precision.
+The database contains 35M+ samples taken from 583,982 studies.

 ---